jmars319/Thunder-Road-Bar-and-Grill/docs/backend/README.md

 Contributing
 ------------
-Follow the repository `CONTRIBUTING.md` for PR workflow and code style.
+Follow `../contributing/CONTRIBUTING.md` for PR workflow and code style.
 Keep `server.js` as the thin wiring layer and put complex logic in `routes/` or helper modules.

 If you'd like, I can extend this README by auto-extracting available endpoints from `backend/routes/` and include an example `.env.example`.